ccutrer/somfy_sdn/README.md

 sudo systmctl start sdn_mqtt_bridge
 ```

+Serial ports over the network are also supported.
+Just give a URI like
+tcp://192.168.1.10:2217/ instead of a local device.
+Be sure to set up your
+server (like ser2net) to use 4800 baud, ODD.

 Once you have it connected and running, you'll like want to Publish `true` to
 `homie/sdn/discovery/discover/set` to kick off the discovery process and find
 existing motors.
 When motors are commanded to move, it will automatically poll